rlucente-se-jboss/ib-fips-stig/README.md

 the DISA STIG are tailored only to CAT I rules.

 ## Pre-demo setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest VM.
 Use UEFI firmware, if able to, when installing your system.

+Make sure to enable FIPS mode when installing RHEL as this host is used to generate content for the edge device which will also be configured in FIPS mode.
+When the installer first boots, select `Install Red Hat Enterprise Linux 9.4` on the GRUB boot menu and then press `e` to edit the boot commandline.
+Add `fips=1` to the end of the line that begins with `linuxefi` and then press CTRL-X to continue booting.

 During RHEL installation, configure a regular user with `sudo` privileges on the host.

 These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/ib-fips-stig`).
 The